-Finally, although reasoning typically has been assessed in the context of two objects, examined.
-In , an experimenter first placed three objects (i.e., objects A, B, and C) on a table and then showed 19- and 24-month-old children that objects A and C the detector activate when they were placed on it.
-Object C was then placed alone on the detector, which either caused the detector to activate IS condition. participants engaged in and blocked A, then they should be more likely to use object B to make the detector activate than .
-The results revealed that when the 19- and 24-month-olds were subsequently given objects A and B and were asked to make the machine go, only the 24-month-olds were more likely to place object A on the detector in the IS condition than in the condition.
-The 19-month-olds’ .
-That the 24-month-olds to mean that engaged in backwards blocking reasoning.
-However, as discussed above, this may be not the appropriate comparison to assess reasoningremains an open question whether, and to what extent learners engage in reasoning
+Finally, although BB reasoning typically has been assessed in the context of two objects, to date only one study by Sobel and Kirkham (2006) has examined BB and IS reasoning in the context of three or more objects.
+In this study, an experimenter first placed three objects (i.e., objects A, B, and C) on a table and then showed 19- and 24-month-old children that objects A and C together made the detector activate when they were placed on it.
+Object C was then placed alone on the detector, which either caused the detector to activate (BB condition) or not (IS condition).
+Sobel and Kirkham (2006) reasoned that if participants engaged in BB reasoning and subsequently blocked object A, then they should be more likely to use object B to make the detector activate than A despite the fact that object B was never demonstrated alone on the machine.
+The results revealed that when the 19- and 24-month-olds were subsequently given objects A and B and were asked to make the machine go, only the 24-month-olds were more likely to place object A on the detector in the IS condition than in the BB condition.
+The 19-month-olds’ performed at chance.
+Sobel and Kirkham (2006) interpreted the 24-month-olds’ categorization behavior to mean that they engaged in BBBB reasoning.
+However, as was discussed above, this may be not the appropriate comparison to assess BB reasoning; that is, because the drop in the proportion of A choices within the BB condition was not assessed, it cannot be concluded definitively that children engaged in BB reasoning.
+It remains an open question, then, whether, under what conditions, and to what extent learners engage in BB reasoning for two or more objects.

 Present experiments

 In light of the issues outlined above, the aims of Experiments 1-5 were threefold.
-The first aim of the experiments—based on the mixed evidence for backwards blocking reasoning—was to replicate Sobel et al.’s (2004) study to determine whether adults engage in BB reasoning.
-The reason we tested adults is because neither adults' causal-reasoning abilities nor their ability to engage in reasoning have been tested in the original blicket-detector task.
+The first aim of the experiments—based on the mixed evidence for BB reasoning—was to replicate Sobel et al.’s (2004) study to determine whether adults engage in BB reasoning.
+The reason we tested adults is because neither adults' causal-reasoning abilities nor their ability to engage in BB reasoning have been tested in the original blicket-detector task; rather, adults’ ability to engage in BB reasoning has either been assessed in variants of the blicket detector task (e.g., Griffiths et al., 2011) or in tasks that are entirely unrelated to the blicket-detector task (e.g., Shanks, 1985; Shanks & Dickinson, 1987; Lovibond et al., 2003).

-A second and related aim of the experiments was to implement pre- and post-rating in Experiments 1-3 and pre-, mid-, and post-rating measures in to determine whether This method of assessing represents an important without recourse to comparisons of B in two disparate conditions that should produce disparate evaluations of B.
+A second and related aim of the experiments was to implement pre- and post-rating phases in Experiments 1 and pre-, mid-, and post-rating measures in Experiments 2-5 to determine whether and to what extent participants’ ratings of the redundant cause B undergoes a drop between each rating phase.
+This method of assessing BB represents an important extension to previous studies because implementing multiple rating phases makes it possible to track how B changes across the multiple ratings phases within the BB condition itself—without recourse to comparisons of B in two disparate conditions that should produce disparate evaluations of B–and because it possible to test the predictions of multiple competing models to determine the mechanism that may underlie adults’ causal-reasoning abilities.